tytydraco/yessleep/out/I_took_a_10000_cash_job_in_the_desert_My_crew_never_made_it_home.md

 I stumbled after Red, tripping over volcanic debris.
 He had maybe a twenty-foot head start when the shadow caught him.

-I saw it happen in my peripheral vision - this massive dark shape flowing over the ground like a liquid nightmare.
+I saw it happen in my peripheral vision, a massive dark shape flowing over the ground like a liquid nightmare.
 Red didn't even have time to scream before it wrapped around him and yanked him sideways into the darkness.
 There was a wet, tearing sound, like shredding meat, then nothing.

 That got me moving faster than I'd ever moved in my life.